HERA-Team/hera_mc/Docs/developer.md

 `alembic upgrade head`.
 If this fails, refer to the directions in [Database setup](../database_setup.md).

-Be sure to do all your work on a branch off of master.
+Be sure to do all your work on a branch off of main.

 1. If appropriate, create a new module under `hera_mc`, basing on e.g.
 `subsystem_error.py` or `observation.py`.